Graph isomorphism and Gaussian boson sampling: Open problems and Discussion

 \subsection{Open questions}

-\begin{enumerate}[label=\bfseries{Q\arabic*.}] \item The main result of this paper is a necessary and sufficient condition for two isospectral graphs to be isomorphic.
+\begin{enumerate}[label=\bfseries{Q\arabic*.}] \item Can we replace in Theorem \ref{thm:mainthm} the quantity $\sum_{\sigma\in \mathfrak{S}_n} \sqrt{p(\bs{n}_{\sigma})}$ with $\sum_{\sigma\in \mathfrak{S}_n} p(\bs{n}_{\sigma})$? \item The main result of this paper is a necessary and sufficient condition for two isospectral graphs to be isomorphic.
 We found a complete set of graph invariants.
 However, this is only half satisfactory because we don't know where the difference between two graphs `kicks in'.
 Without this knowledge we can use the iff condition only in one direction.
 The ideal situation would be to have a deterministic or probabilistic criterion for the existence of such a \emph{threshold} orbit as a polynomial function of the graph size.
 The numerical experiments are favorable as far as the polynomial growth goes -- there is no indication that the threshold value grows fast.
 As the SRG example at the end of Section~\ref{subsec:meanphoton} shows, this is actually a more subtle problem: the set of hafnians may be different which is one sufficient condition as shown in Section~\ref{subsec:graphinv} but their sum of squares is forming $p_{G_i}(O_{\n})$ (the coarse-grained probability as another sufficient condition) is the same.
 The latter often comes `later', that is, for higher orbits than the former. \item When a threshold orbit $\n$ is reached we made the following observation: upon examining orbits $\m$ for $|\m|>|\n|$ satisfying $\m>\n$ ($m_i\geq n_i,\forall i$ and at least one $n_i\neq m_i$) the set of hafnians is again different.
 We call this a \emph{branching effect}.
 It seems to be a probabilistic effect but from our experiments it holds overwhelmingly.
 This results in a dramatic increase of orbits with different hafnian sets as we increase $|\m|$ and greatly helps in the practical use of our algorithm.
 The intuition behind this behavior is that when the hafnian sets differ for an orbit of $\n$, then another orbit of $\m>\n$ (obtained by adding two new rows/columns or copies thereof to the adjacency matrix corresponding to $\n$) contains as its subgraphs all the graphs that already had different hafnian sets.
 The question to answer is how likely this effect is to occur. \item A problem closely related to the previous question is how long it takes to approach a true probability distribution within a given precision for a chosen orbit of interest.
-This is typically answered by the methods that are standard in random graph and probability theory. \end{enumerate}
+This is typically answered by the methods that are standard in random graph and probability theory. \item We did not address two related experimental points in this paper.
+The first one is the photon losses, which will make the statistics of two isomorphic graphs different.
+Hence one needs to come up with cutoff estimates for distinguishing nonisomorphic graphs.
+The second one is how easy to estimate probabilities of photon counting experiments. \end{enumerate}